VARIOUS ANCIENT BEADS

 Lapis Lazuli seal beads from Nepal

-Displayed below you can see some very unique seal beads in a very high quality of lapis Lazuli.
-The bead to the left has a typical motive from the ancient city Patan, the Buddhist Wind Horse.
-As Wikipedia point out the Wind Horse has served as a symbol for the human soul in the shamanistic tradition of East Asia and Central Asia.
-The bead to the right displays a King doing a sacrificial religious ritual.
+Displayed below are some incredibly unique seal beads made of high-quality lapis lazuli.
+The bead to the left features a typical motif from the ancient city of Patan, the Buddhist Wind Horse.
+As Wikipedia explains, the Wind Horse has been used as a symbol for the human soul in the shamanistic traditions of East Asia and Central Asia.
+The bead to the right portrays a King conducting a religious sacrificial ritual.

 VAB 17 A - 32 * 28 * 5 mm - 17 B